Start playing guitar How to choose a guitar for beginners?

 19. Beck

-Beck may have become a star of alternative rock in the 1990s with the massive success of single “Loser.”
+Beck may have become a star of alternative rock in the 1990s with the massive success of the single “Loser.”
 Far from an alt-rocker armed with a catchy novelty song, Beck had actually earned his stripes in the underground, releasing home tapes of his off-the-wall, experimental pop tunes.

 While Beck would later, in fact, sign with a major label and add even more success, the artist has never really turned his back on the boldly experimental strategies of his past.